jean553/Memoris/README.md

 **Any developer, musician or designer is welcome to participate in the Memoris project !**

 Just keep in mind that the project is free and open source.
-There is no reward... only two things : learning and having fun ! :) Anyone is invited to open issues, provide functionnalities, test the game, bring ideas, refactor code ( yeah...
-I'm sorry... :( ), create musics, create fonts, create pictures and more !
+There is no reward... only two things : learning and having fun ! :) Anyone is invited to open issues, provide functionality, test the game, bring ideas, refactor code ( yeah...
+I'm sorry... :( ), compose musics, create fonts, create pictures and more !

 ### License and credits